About

 My credentials

-Therapists often have several acronyms after their names, which can be confusing if it’s never explained!
+Therapists often have several acronyms after their names, which might be confusing if never explained!

 Here are mine: Andrew Shaw, M.Ed, LCMHC, NCC.